The System of Bikram Yoga Poses

 - Clears the mind

-- Helps with rheumatism and arthritis
+- It helps with rheumatism and arthritis

 - Stimulates immune system